Quick Reference Guide Assistive Technology Terms

 Telecommunication Devices for the Deaf

 Originally and often still called “TTY’s”, these electronic devices allow the deaf and hard of hearing to communicate via a text telephone system.
-This term appears in ADA regulations and legislation.
+This term appears in Americans with Disabilities Act regulations and legislation.

 Text to Speech Software